-With the backing of Executive Leadership, Li-Cycle drafted the Company's Human Rights Policy and presented it to the Board of Directors for approval in Q4 2023.
-Subsequently, the Human Rights Policy was approved by the Board in Q1 2024 and has since been implemented across the organisation.
+With the backing of Executive Leadership, Li-Cycle's Human Rights Policy was approved by the Board in Q1 2024 and has since been distributed across the organisation.
 The policy can be found on our website here https://investors.li-cycle.com/governance/governance-documents/default.aspx.
 The implementation of Li-Cycle's Human Rights Policy reflects a commitment to responsible corporate citizenship and the protection of human rights across all aspects of the Company's operations and supply chains.